kushaldas/pym/docs/file.rst

 Let us write some real code
 ===========================

-Do you know how many CPU(s) are there in your processor? or what is the model name?
+Do you know how many CPU(s) are there in your processor?
+Or what is the model name?
 Let us write some code which can help us to know these things.

 If you are in Linux, then you can actually view the output of the *lscpu* command first.